Shares, oil prices sink after Trump tests positive for virus

 U.S. stock futures and Asian shares fell Friday after President Donald Trump said he and first lady Melania Trump had tested positive for the new coronavirus.

-The future contracts for both the S&P 500 and the Dow industrials lost 1.9%.
-Oil prices also slipped.
+The future contracts for both the S&P 500 and the Dow industrials briefly lost more than 2% but were down 1.4% as of 0630 GMT.
+Oil prices tumbled more than 3%.

 Trump tweeted news of his test results just hours after the White House announced that senior aide Hope Hicks had come down with the virus after traveling with the president several times this week.